vuejs/vue-cli/packages/@vue/cli-plugin-eslint/README.md

   Lints and fixes files.
 If no specific files are given, it lints all files in `src` and `test`.

-  Other [ESLint CLI options](https://eslint.org/docs/user-guide/command-line-interface#options) are also supported.
+  Other [ESLint CLI options](https://eslint.org/docs/user-guide/command-line-interface#options) are not supported.

 ## Configuration